wp-plugins/noaa-weather/readme.txt

 = Why am I getting "Weather Unavailable or invalid NOAA code." in my widget? = First, make sure you are using the latest version of the widget.
 If you are still getting this message, most likely you've entered an invalid code or you have just installed the widget.
 If you've just installed the widget, make sure you have entered in a code and that it is valid.

-Try deactivating the widget and reactivating it.
+Second, try deactivating the widget and reactivating it.

 == Screenshots ==